ecapriata/ecapriata.github.io/_pages/about.md

   - /about.html
 ---

-Bachelor graduate in Economics from [Universidad de San Andrés] (www.udesa.edu.ar).
-Master in Economics' student at [Universidad de San Andrés] (www.udesa.edu.ar).
+Bachelor graduate in Economics from [Universidad de San Andrés](https://udesa.edu.ar/).
+Master in Economics' student at [Universidad de San Andrés](https://udesa.edu.ar/).

 For more info